marijarin/marijarin_portfolio/README.md

 * 2021-now has been studying Android development at [Netology](https://netology.ru/programs/android-app)

 While studying I did some projects.

-Android skills practiced in them: Room, Retrofit, Okhttp, Glide, Paging 3, Coroutines, JUnit Here is some of them:
+Android skills practiced in them: Room, Retrofit, Okhttp, Glide, Paging 3, Coroutines, JUnit.

+Here is some of them:
 * Kotlin